Shizzy-ctrl/cnpg-pg4-monitoring/README.md

 Use the retrieved credentials to configure CNPG as a data source in Grafana.
 Below are example screenshots of the configuration process:

+Host url: `<cluster-name>.<namespace>`

+**Note that specifying the namespace is necessary only if your CNPG cluster is deployed within a namespace.

 ![Data Source Configuration](https://github.com/user-attachments/assets/214f3a92-b203-4835-8004-d2cff92df231)

 ![Final Data Source Setup](https://github.com/user-attachments/assets/ce525bee-1405-4b23-9f84-ac0b6dd1cb00)